Stable Andrews-Curtis Conjecture via Fake Surfaces and Zeeman Conjecture: The Stable Andrews--Curtis Conjecture

+The stable Andrews--Curtis conjecture also has a topological formulation \cite{Wright1975}, which is what our approach relies on:

-Our approach to sACC relies on its topological version \cite{Wright1975}: every contractible 2-complex 3-deforms to a point.
-Since every 2-complex 3-deforms to a fake surface, sACC is also equivalent to the conjecture that every contractible fake surface is 3-deformable to a point.
+\begin{conjecture*}[Topological Version of sACC] Every contractible 2-complex 3-deforms to a point. \end{conjecture*} Since every 2-complex 3-deforms to a fake surface, sACC is also equivalent to the conjecture that every contractible fake surface 3-deforms to a point.